dougthecook logo

 Go to the pulled pork in a slow cooker comments page

-Location of pork butt on a hogMaking pulled pork in a slow cooker is a great way to create mouth watering BBQ sandwiches.
-The key is long, slow cooking at a low temperature (225 to 250° F).
+Location of pork butt on a hogMaking pulled pork is a great way to create mouth-watering BBQ sandwiches.
+The key is long, slow cooking at a low temperature (225 to 250 degrees F).
+At one time, pork butts were shipped in containers called butts.

 Ingredients